How did God save us? What does the Bible say?

 When God calls out, he is never speaking to hear himself speak.
 His words are never idle (Isaiah 55:11) but they have the power to give sight to the blind, for the lame to walk, to set the captives free, to save souls.
 In other words, to make dead people come alive.
 This is the gospel, this is the calling: the calling of God is drawing those to himself through the bloodshed and broken body of Jesus Christ by the power manifested in His Spirit.

 This is the first instance of the calling: the breath of life.

-Genesis 2:5-7 When no bush of the field was yet in the land and no small plant of the field had yet sprung up—for the LORD God had not caused it to rain on the land, and there was no man to work the ground, and a mist was going up from the land and was watering the whole face of the ground— then the LORD God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living creature.
+Genesis 2:4-7 (CSB) These are the records of the heavens and the earth, concerning their creation.
+At the time that the LORD God made the earth and the heavens, no shrub of the field had yet grown on the land, and no plant of the field had yet sprouted, for the LORD God had not made it rain on the land, and there was no man to work the ground.
+But mist would come up from the earth and water all the ground.
+Then the LORD God formed the man out of the dust from the ground and breathed the breath of life into his nostrils, and the man became a living being.